hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 The velocities are adjusted by subtracting the mean velocity in each $x$ and $y$ directions (`axis=0`), centering the velocity distribution around zero, to ensure that the system's center of mass remains constant.

-With these two initialization functions in place, we can now proceed to create Particles as shown below:
+With these two initialization functions in place, we can now proceed to create `Particles` on the device as shown below:

 ```python